 In 2008, Maple Leaf Foods ("Maple Leaf") recalled meat products linked to a listeria outbreak at one of its factories.
 Among those products recalled were ready-to-eat meats ("Meat") supplied to some Mr. Sub franchisee ("Franchisees") locations.
 Following the recall, the Franchisees experienced a shortage of Meat of up to two months.
-At the time, the relationship between the Mr. Sub franchisor ("Franchisor") and Maple Leaf was governed by an exclusive supply agreement whereby Maple Leaf would supply Meat to the Franchises.
+At the time, the relationship between the Mr. Sub franchisor ("Franchisor") and Maple Leaf was governed by an exclusive supply agreement whereby Maple Leaf would supply Meat to the Franchisor.
+The Franchisor would then distribute the Meat to the Franchisees.
 Under this arrangement, there was no contractual relationship between Maple Leaf and the Franchisees.
 Instead, the Franchisees and Maple Leaf were indirectly linked through separate contracts with the Franchisor.